stoeps13/connections-doc/source/admin/troubleshoot/t_troubleshooting_search_memory_issues.md

     LCConfigService.checkInConfig\(\)

+    !!! note
-    **Note:** You must run the checkin during the same wsadmin session in which you ran the checkout command.
+    You must run the checkin during the same wsadmin session in which you ran the checkout command.

 7. To exit the wsadmin client, type exit at the prompt.